alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 * Your account will be moved to new servers during the migration.
 Addresses of type `[service]-[account].alwaysdata.net` will change their IP and may not be immediately accessible from outside due to DNS propagation.

-* It will be necessary to update your `known_hosts` file to connect via SSH.
+* It will be necessary to update your local `known_hosts` file to connect via SSH.
 You can do this using the following command (*[account] should be replaced with your account name*):

 ```sh
 $ ssh-keygen -R ssh-[account].alwaysdata.net